eaton/fyi-api/README.md

 of scraping, parsing, and data transformation tools dragged along for the ride.

 Each service gets its own importer (aka, something that implements the Importer class).
-Importers are all expected to handle (or politely error out of) six basic
+Importers are all expected to handle (or politely error out of) a few basic
 operations:

-- *Raw archiving*: Via scraping or the use of an official API, hoover up everything that can be found for a particular user account.
-For any currently-operating services, this is kind of ground zero.
+- *Parsing and retrieving*: Via scraping, the use of an official API, or parsing of already-downloaded files, hoover up everything that can be found for a particular user account.
-- *Structured import*: Importing the service data into the database/knowledge graph for happiness.
+- *Local cacheing*:
 - *Data normalization*: Normalizing the service data into a consistent schema. (i.e., Tumblr 'link' posts and Pinboard bookmarks treated as the same entity type)
 - *Incremental updates*: Re-archive or re-import new additions from a service without